What happens if they tell you to stop,

 and you don’t.

 An article in The Atlantic explains the inner workings of the United States Secret Service.
+What’s their secret?
+They spend lots of time preparing for rare events.

 The day before, in the late afternoon, the motorcade belonging to Israeli President Shimon Peres had arrived near the Carlyle hotel on the Upper East Side.
 French President Sarkozy and his glamorous wife, Carla Bruni, were staying at the hotel and, as a result, French and American paparazzi were staked out across the street.
 As Peres’s limo arrived, a photographer bearing a black backpack hopped over a barricade fence and began walking quickly toward it.
 Agents described the subsequent events as if they happened in slow motion.